 The Global Web Index has found out that 48% of internet users are using an ad blocker.
 Furthermore, research has shown that in some cases only 10% of users answer with “Yes” to all cookie consent boxes, accepting all types of cookies used by websites.

-To successfully track buying journeys, each touchpoint in a conversion chain has to pass a cookie to the next part of the chain, which has become almost impossible today.
+To successfully track buying journeys, each touchpoint in a conversion chain has to pass information to the next part of the chain, which has become almost impossible today.
 With all the recent and announced changes, cookies have become an unstable and inaccurate technique for mapping customer journeys, and the emerging alternatives are still not really established, failing to provide us with the much needed confidence.

 Challenge 2: Intensified Fragmentation of User Journeys